ViniciusALS/Image_Processing_lib/README.md

-# Image_Processing_lib
+# Image Processing Library

-A library implementing image processing techniques
+This is a library implementing image processing techniques in C++.

+## Image Formats Supported

+* BMP (Bitmap)